Buena Vista, Virginia

-Buena Vista (/ˌbjuːnəˈvɪstə/ BEW-nə-VIS-tə) is an independent city located in the Blue Ridge Mountains region of Virginia in the United States.
+Buena Vista (/ˌbjuːnə ˈvɪstə/ BEW-nə-_-VIST-ə), called "BV" by locals, is an independent city located in the Blue Ridge Mountains region of Virginia in the United States.
 As of the 2020 census, the population was 6,641.
 The Bureau of Economic Analysis combines the independent cities of Buena Vista and Lexington, along with surrounding Rockbridge County, for statistical purposes.

 The city is located approximately 39 miles northwest of Lynchburg and 56 miles northeast of Roanoke.

 History

 Formerly named Hart's Bottom, Green Forest or Green Valley until 1888, and chartered as a town in 1890, Buena Vista separated politically from surrounding Rockbridge County when granted a city charter on February 15, 1892.

 The Buena Vista Downtown Historic District, Buena Vista Colored School, Cedar Hill, Glen Maury, Old Courthouse, Southern Seminary Main Building, and W.N.
 Seay House are listed on the National Register of Historic Places.